-These are dangerously addictive – they’ll stick once and remove cleanly, but they’ll go fast!
-It (should) go without saying, but the 3M adhesive sticks best to a clean, dry, surface – clean the object off first, then apply using some pressure between the mount and object.
+These sticky mounts are dangerously addictive.
+They’ll stick once and remove cleanly, but they’ll go fast!
+The 3M adhesive sticks best to a clean, dry, surface.
+Clean the object off first, then apply using some pressure between the mount and object.

 Perhaps the most boringly-named accessory of all, this piece of plastic securely attaches the GoPro to whatever mount you choose.
-Unlike the waterproof case or the skeleton backdoor, there’s no loss in sound or worry about the case fogging up when using The Frame.
+Unlike the waterproof case or the skeleton backdoor, there’s no loss of sound quality or concern about the case fogging up when using The Frame.

-I didn’t realize this when I bought it, but there’s actually two Frames inside the box – one for the GoPro without an LCD backpack, and one with.
-As a little bonus, there’s also a lens cap inside – perhaps it should be in the original box, but it’s a nice touch here.
+I didn’t realize this when I bought it, but there are actually two Frames inside the box: one for the GoPro without an LCD backpack, and one with.
+As a little bonus, there’s also a lens cap inside.
+Perhaps it should have been in the original box, but still, it’s a nice touch here.